wistonk/vagrant-ansible-demo/README.md

 ## NOTE

-Its also possible to run ansible as part of vagrant Provisioning. i.e
+It's also possible to run ansible as part of vagrant Provisioning. i.e

 <pre>
   <code>